ScriptureWay

 Consider.
 Have you heard of God's offer of salvation and eternal life through his Son Jesus Christ?
 Have you accepted God's offer?

-What is God's offer?
 God offers the world salvation and eternal life through his Son Jesus.
 John 3:16-17 tells us, "For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.
 For God did not send the Son into the world to judge the world, but that the world might be saved through Him."

-To whom does God make the offer?
 God offers salvation and eternal life to all the people of the world.
 There are no exclusions.
 There is no "asterisk."
 There is no asterisk that says you are excluded from God's offer because you are * (fill in the asterisk).
 The Apostle Paul wrote that God "desires all people to be saved and to come to the knowledge of the truth" (1 Timothy 2:3-4).
 God's offer is available to you.

 Even though God has made salvation and eternal life available to the world, not all people will be saved.
 Some people hear God's offer and reject it.
 Some people have not heard the gospel message; however, they reject what God has revealed to them already through the creation.
 "That which is known about God is evident within them; for God made it evident to them.